Maria Seger

 Right now, Maria is at work on her first book project, At All Costs: Extralegal Violence and Liberal Democracy in US Culture, which examines extralegal violence not as a lawless force that threatened US liberal-democratic governance but instead as emerging from and further entrenching the conditions that governance set.

-Maria's work appears in Callaloo, Nineteenth-Century Literature, and Studies in American Naturalism, and her edited collection, Reading Confederate Monuments, is out now from the University Press of Mississippi.
+Maria’s work appears or is forthcoming in Callaloo, Nineteenth-Century Literature, MELUS, and Studies in American Naturalism, and her edited collection Reading Confederate Monuments, winner of the South Atlantic Modern Language Association’s award for best edited collection of 2023, is available from the University Press of Mississippi.

 For more on Maria’s work, visit www.mariaseger.com.